zmoore-usgs/coastal-hazards/README.md

 If we then make some changes to the portal code and want to rebuild and relaunch the portal container with our changes we do the following in a new terminal:

 1. Stop and remove the existing container via `docker-compose stop cch_portal && docker-compose rm cch_portal`
-2. The terminal that was running the portal container should be available again so switch back to that terminal and execute `docker-compose -f docker-compose.yml -f docker-compose-local.yml build cch_portal && docker-compose up cch_portal` which will rebuild the portal image from local sources and then re-launch the newly built image into a new container.
+2. The terminal that was running the portal container should be available again so switch back to that terminal and execute `docker-compose build cch_portal && docker-compose up cch_portal` which will rebuild the portal image from local sources and then re-launch the newly built image into a new container.

-Note that, as described above, we can combine the docker-compose build and up commands into a single command via: `docker-compose -f docker-compose.yml -f docker-compose-local.yml up --build cch_portal` which is a perfectly acceptable replacement command for the one listed in step 2.
+Note that, as described above, we can combine the docker-compose build and up commands into a single command via: `docker-compose up --build cch_portal` which is a perfectly acceptable replacement command for the one listed in step 2.

 ### Using the Java Remote Debugger on the Portal Docker Container

 The Coastal Hazards Portal docker container is configured to allow a Java remote debugger to attach to the portal process running within it.
 Depending on your Java IDE the process for attaching the remote debugger to a running application will vary, but those instructions can be found online.

 The import information to know regarding the portal is that the remote debug port for the portal container is: `8900`